-The state has funded two critical projects for the College (ICTAS-1 and ICTAS-2) that address about 115,000 ASF of the 235,000 ASF deficit, and the University has addressed about 20,000 ASF though creative partnerships with the Corporate Research Center.
-Thus, the net space need for the College is about 104,000 ASF, or 160,000 gross square feet at the state's required 65 percent efficiency rate.
+The state has funded two critical projects for the College (ICTAS-1 and ICTAS-2) that address about 90,000 ASF of the 235,000 ASF deficit, and the University has addressed about 20,000 ASF though creative partnerships with the Corporate Research Center.
+Thus, the net space need for the College is about 125,000 ASF, or 192,000 gross square feet at the state's required 65 percent efficiency rate.
+This project proposal will address a significant portion of the deficit and place the College at a competitive space profile with its peers.